thegeneschool/metagenomics/docs/anvio.md

 when anvi'o launches it will ask you to provide a password.
 Make one up, and be sure to choose one you can remember at least long enough to log into the server!
 Once the server is running you can log into it via the chrome web browser by providing the IP address and port 8080 in the location bar, e.g. `http://AA.BB.CC.DD:8080` where AA.BB.CC.DD is the IP of your VM.
+Alternatively if you are using the a provided workshop VM you can just open (in a new tab) the `anvio.html` file from Jupyter and it will redirect the browser to port 8080.

 ## Refining MAGs with anvi'o